 I learned this with my own son.
 We were going through a time when we were SO frustrated with some behaviors.
 I mean, for YEARS.
 But then we went for some family counseling, and I was kind of shocked.
 After just a couple of sessions, the behaviors just magically DISAPPEARED.
 I was very pleased, but very much shocked that just having someone else make some thoughtful observations and suggestions made such a big difference.

 I don’t know if that’s typical, because this was our first experience with counseling, and we both went into it a bit reluctantly, but now that I’ve seen what a difference it can make, I’m a little more open-minded about it.
+Let’s face it, parenting teens and tweens is not for the faint-hearted.
+It’s probably one of the hardest, but most rewarding things you’ll ever do.

 Does that mean you just ignore all their faults?
 No, of course not.
 But it’s like the old 80/20 rule.
 Spend 80% of the time appreciating them and only 20% focusing on the negative stuff and see how much more of the awesome stuff you will see.